Skip to main content

 Posted January 03, 2013 in Uncategorized

-Protect your Indianapolis, IN Personal Injury, Wrongful Death Claim – Refrain from Social Networking Activity
+Protect your Indianapolis, IN Personal Injury, Accident, or Wrongful Death Claim – Refrain from Posting on Social Media

-If you have hired an Indianapolis, IN personal injury lawyer to protect your interests in a claim for injuries and damages involving a car, motorcycle, truck or semi tractor-trailer accident, your attorney will likely ask you to refrain from posting photos or messages of any kind to social networking sites, no matter how harmless or irrelevant your posts may seem to your case.
-Insurance company defendants can infer a great deal of information — and misinformation —from ‘harmless’ photographs that are taken out of the context of your daily life.
+If you have hired an Indiana personal injury lawyer for a claim of an accident with injuries, your attorney will ask you to stop posting on social networking sites.
+It is of no concern how harmless or irrelevant your posts may seem to your case.
+Insurance company defendants are known to infer a great deal of information — and more importantly, misinformation —from ‘harmless’ photographs taken out of the context of your daily life.

 The legal term “discovery” means a formal pre-trial investigation.
 Attorneys for claimants and defendants use the discovery approach to build their claim or make their defense.
-Vehicles used by attorneys for the discovery process may include, but are not limited to, Interrogatories, Request for Admissions and Request for Production of Documents.
-Despite privacy concerns, several state and federal courts have ruled that pictures, postings and messages transmitted via social media, i.e. Facebook, Twitter, YouTube, blogs, and many other online networking sites, may be compelled in the discovery process.
-You may be asked to turn over personal or professional profiles (both private and public), posts and images that you or your “friends” have posted online, even those postings made prior to your accident if defense can make the case that previous posts could be relevant to the case at hand.
+Instruments used by attorneys in the discovery process may include Interrogatories, Request for Admissions and Request for Production of Documents.
+Despite privacy concerns, several state and federal courts have ruled that pictures, postings and messages transmitted via social media, i.e. Facebook, Twitter, Instagram, LinkedIn, Tik Tok, Gettr, YouTube, blogs, and other online networking sites, may be compelled in the discovery process.
+In other words, you may be asked to turn over social profiles (private and public), posts and images that you or your “friends” have posted online.
+If defense can make the case that previous posts could be relevant,this may include postings prior to your accident.

 Penalties for Spoliation of Evidence